ap-csp-whs-2024-2025/intro-assignment-lanantran/README.md

 ## About Me
 Answer the questions below
 * Something interesting about me is I have a long second toe
-* Ask Mr. Vu anything:
+* Ask Mr. Vu anything: When did you go bald
 * List your sports and extracurriculars you participate in